 One of the topics in the news recently has been immigration.
-Net immigration figures appear to have fallen, fewer students than first thought are staying after completion of their degree and some non-UK European citizens are going back to the continent.
+Net immigration figures appear to have fallen, fewer students than first thought are staying after completion of their degree and some non-British EU citizens are going back to the continent.
 Debates on all media repeatedly use the argument that surely this must lead to higher wages for British workers as the demand for labour meets a reduced supply.
 However, this ignores some of the dynamics in the economy – and is known as the “lump of labour fallacy”.

 The lump of labour fallacy occurs because it is difficult to imagine that the world changes dynamically.
 The numbers of jobs will be different once the migrants are gone.
 Or the other way round: The number of jobs will go up when new migrants arrive.
 In addition to the simple increase in demand caused by the needs of immigrants, they may also have skills not in sufficient supply in the country they move to.
 With additional skills immigrants may unlock jobs for domestic workers.
-They could be on the more advanced end of technology: An immigrant innovator who suddenly needs a number of designers, manufacturing workers etc. or just the arrival of a master mechanic in a small town or large village setting up a garage, enabling local workers who were not able to invest or find work.
+They could be on the more advanced end of technology: An immigrant innovator who suddenly needs a number of designers, manufacturing workers, etc, or just the arrival of a master mechanic in a small town or large village setting up a garage, enabling local workers who were not able to invest or find work.

 However, as always things are more complicated.
 There may be areas, villages, or small towns where these dynamics do not work.
 Where low and medium skilled workers are replaced by cheaper immigrants, where the young immigrants and their children require school places, GP time and housing which are not easily made available.
 And this does not address questions of changes in local culture, which some people may find offensive or irritating.